Sanofi

 The global biodiversity risks mapping of our industrial sites was first completed with the support of an external consultant, using the Integrated Biodiversity Assessment Tool (IBAT) database and a specific survey to appreciate local practices and potential direct impacts on nature.
 The results of this assessment then shaped our biodiversity program with the prioritization of sites and a specific calendar:

-• By 2025, all priority sites with the highest potential impacts must implemented specific biodiversity management plans aligned with local initiatives when possible.
-These sites are situated in France, Germany, Hungary, Mexico, Spain and the USA.
-They are located in proximity of Threatened Species (as defined by the IUCN Red List), of protected Areas and of any sensitive biodiversity areas.
+• These sites are located in France, Germany, Hungary, Mexico, Spain and the USA.
+They are located in close proximity of Threatened Species (as defined by the IUCN Red List), of protected Areas and of any sensitive biodiversity areas.

 • By 2030, any other site located near sensitive areas will also have implemented specific biodiversity management plans.
-Those sites are situated in Australia, Brazil, Belgium, France, Germany, Ireland, Italy, Japan, Poland, Tunisia and the USA.

 A Biodiversity Management Plan is a site-specific reference State-Pressure-Response standardized framework that provides relevant guidance on: